Caring for bereaved children

 Support for teachers

-Teachers and school staff, as familiar and trusted adults, can play an enormously important role in supporting a bereaved child.
+As familiar and trusted adults, teachers and school staff can play an enormously important role in supporting a bereaved child.

 Worried about a child?

 Are you concerned that a child is not coping well?
-Feel you could use support to cope with a bereavement?
-Find out how to refer a child to our OWLS bereavement service with Just B
+Do you feel you could use support to cope with a bereavement?
+Find out how to refer a child to our OWLS bereavement service.

 How to support OWLS

 Inspired to support our work?
-You can make a one-off donation or set up a monthly direct debit.
-You could take part in an event and raise sponsorship, stage a table-top or bake sale or a sweepstake in your workplace.
+You can make a one-off donation, or set up a monthly direct debit to help us support bereaved children.
+You could take part in an event and raise sponsorship, stage a bake sale, or organise a sweepstake in your workplace.